-This course will continue language study in the five areas as outlined by the course proficiencies and the standards for foreign language learning (Communication, Cultures, Connections, Comparisons and Communities) to further develop the listening, speaking, reading and writing skills of the previous level.
-Students will become more proficient in the use of the language and more familiar with Hispanic culture and civilization of Spain, Latin America and the United States.
+This course will continue language study in the five areas as outlined by the course proficiencies and the standards for world language learning: Communication, Cultures, Connections, Comparisons and Communities to further develop the listening, speaking, reading and writing skills of the previous level.
+Students will become more proficient in the use of the language and more familiar with Latino culture in the Spanish-speaking world and the United States.
 Students will further develop the functional skills necessary to use the language for work, travel and personal goals.
-Emphasis is on the use and purpose of advanced grammar for writing, speaking and reading.
-Music, audio-visual resources, the Internet and printed materials will support the curriculum.
+Emphasis is on understanding and communicating in Spanish in a variety of authentic situations.
+Music, audio-visual, and print materials will support the curriculum.